Exponential Savings in Agnostic Active Learning through Abstention: Introduction

+Hence, using the reject option, we constructed a rule with the excess risk smaller than $\eps$ and have not requested any labels.
+This simple example illustrates how the reject option helps to reduce label requests on noisy instances in some cases. \end{Example}

-In what follows, we assume that the price of abstention is only marginally smaller than the average loss of a random guess; that is, for instance, $\frac{1}{2} - p = 0.49$.
+In what follows, we assume that the price of abstention is only marginally smaller than the average loss of a random guess\footnote{By random guessing, we mean that there is an external randomization mechanism which replaces $*$ either by $0$ or $1$ with equal probabilities.
+The risk is then computed as an average with respect to this randomization.}; that is, for instance, $\frac{1}{2} - p = 0.49$.
 With such an option, we have to be conservative when to abstain: our algorithm should be adaptive to the bounded noise case and avoid the reject option in this situation.
 Indeed, if the distribution is such that the true labels are corrupted independently with a probability of only $0.25$, any abstention with the price of $0.49$ can worsen the situation.
 We show in Proposition \ref{prop:adaptivity} that our algorithm is adaptive to the bounded noise assumption and abstains rarely if this assumption holds; thus, we are always recovering the standard guarantees.

 We are ready to make an informal statement of our main result.
 We use the notions of the \emph{VC dimension} and the \emph{disagreement coefficient}, both of which are standard in the active learning literature.
 Formal definitions are presented in Section \ref{sec:notation}. \begin{Theorem}[A simplified statement] Fix $\eps, \delta \in (0, 1]$ and $p \in (0, \frac{1}{2}]$.
 There is an active learning algorithm such that for \emph{any} distribution $P$ of $(X, Y)$, after requesting